-Being a mom or dad is one of those few roles you really can’t prepare for unless you actually experience it.
+Being a mom is one of those few roles you really can’t prepare for unless you actually experience it.
 It’s easy to assume babies just sit there, or that maternity leave is like a vacation when, to an outsider’s point of view, it can seem true.

-But as any parent knows, babies hardly just sit there, especially during maternity leave, no matter how much you want to fill the baby book or vacuum the months-old dust from your carpet.
+But as any parent knows, babies hardly just sit there.
+Especially during maternity leave, no matter how much you want to fill the baby book or vacuum the months-old dust from your carpet.

 - How to Respond when Others Criticize Your Parenting

 - What to Do when Grandparents Try to Parent Your Kids